Shaurya-L/ML-Projects/README.md

 Comments have been added in all the projects.
 In case you still not able to understand anything feel free to contact me at: shauryaluthra689@gmail.com.

-Feel free to clone, download and edit any projects in the repositry
+Feel free to clone, download and edit athis repositry

+Titanic Train is the training dataset
+Titanic Test is the test dataset